Skip to main content

 Reduction

-Castrol is targeting a 50% reduction in its Scope 1 and 2 GHG emissions by 2025 vs. its 2019 baseline and has delivered a 38% reduction when comparing 2022 Scope 1 and 2 GHG emissions vs the 2019 baseline.
+Castrol is targeting a 50% reduction in its Scope 1 and 2 GHG emissions by 2025 vs. its 2019 baseline and has delivered a 43% reduction through 2024.
 Castrol is committed to continuing its carbon reduction efforts as demonstrated in its carbon management planii.
 The 3 main pillars of Castrol’s Scope 1 and 2 carbon management plan include operational efficiency, transitioning to renewable energy, and replacing carbon-intensive energy sources with cleaner, lower carbon alternatives.

 Offsetting